-Our understanding of the Earth and planetary interiors is based on the underlying assumption that thermodynamic equilibrium is effectively achieved on a certain level, which means that the system under consideration is in thermal, mechanical and chem-
+Our understanding of the Earth and planetary interiors is based on the underlying assumption that thermodynamic equilibrium is effectively achieved on a certain level, which means that the system under consideration is in thermal, mechanical and chemical equilibrium within a certain spatial and temporal domain.
+Although this may appear to be just a formal definition, it affects

-- 5 ical equilibrium on a certain within a certain spatial and temporal domain.
-Although this may appear a theoretical observation to be just a formal definition, it affects the significance of geophysical, petrological and geochemical interpretations of the Earth's Interior.
-While the assumption of thermodynamic equilibrium is not necessarily incorrect, the major uncertainty is the temporal and spatial scale size of the domain on which the assumption is expected to be valid. - The Earth 's and planetary interior as a whole could be defined to be in mechanical equilibrium when the effect of the gravitational field is compensated, within a close limit, by a pressure gradient (for simplicity variations of viscous forces are neglected).
-Even if this condition could be verified when this is effectively the internal state (one example could be perhaps the interior of Mars), thermodynamic equilibrium most likely is not achieved because it requires also chemical equilibration (a definition is provided further below) and thermal equilibrium (i.e. uniform temperature) and chemical equilibrium (for possible definition
+5 the significance of geophysical, petrological and geochemical interpretations of the Earth's Interior.
+While the assumption of thermodynamic equilibrium is not necessarily incorrect, the major uncertainty is the size of the domain on which the assumption is expected to be valid.

+The Earth and planetary interior as a whole could be defined to be in mechanical equilibrium when the effect of the gravitational field is compensated, within a close limit, by a pressure gradient (for simplicity variations of viscous forces are